 Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars.

 We meet the first of seven personages in chapters 12-13 in verse one, a woman clothed with the sun.
 This woman is a “sign.”
-This is the first of a series of signs (12:3; 13:13-14; 15:1; 16:14; 19:20).
-A sign is a symbol, of what God is about to reveal.
-It carries the idea of a wonder.
-Usually these signs are a warning of something ominous on the horizon.
+This is the first of a series of signs (Re 12:3; 13:13-14; 15:1; 16:14; 19:20).
+A sign is a symbol of what God is about to reveal.
+It carries the idea of wonder.
+Usually, these signs are a warning of something ominous on the horizon.
 Though this sign appeared in heaven, the events take place on earth.

 This woman symbolizes Israel (Genesis 37:9-11) who produced the Messiah.
-The “twelve stars” may allude to Joseph and his eleven brothers, the twelve patriarchs of the twelve tribes of Israel.
+The “twelve stars” may allude to Joseph and his eleven brothers, the twelve patriarchs of tIsrael’stwelve tribes.
 The focus is still on Israel.

 Then being with child, she cried out in labor and in pain to give birth.